 a review of Grand Theft Auto IV

-a videogame developed by rockstar north
+a videogame developed by rockstar north ltd.

-and published by take 2 interactive
+and published by take-two interactive software inc.

 for Microsoft Windows, the microsoft xbox 360 and the sony playstation 3 computer entertainment system

 I remember my tenth birthday.
 I was at the hospital because I only get sick one day of the year, which is my birthday.
 So you might wonder how I remember this specific hospital visit in particular.
 Well, I’ll tell you: I was in the waiting room and my mother said this birthday was very important because “you only hit double digits once.”
 While talking about getting older and whatnot, she asked me what I thought I wanted to be when I grew up, and I said, “Retired.”
 I couldn’t wait, I said.
 That was ridiculous, was what she said, that I had my whole life ahead me and etcetera.
 That was the point, though, because I had wisely realized very early in my life that I would never like working, wanted to waste as little of my life doing it as possible, and have yet to feel otherwise about the matter.

 So at some point later on I realized mine would absolutely have to be a life as either a writer or bank robber.
 Obviously, I decided to try out bank robbing first, as it’s the most interesting and feasible of the two.
 However, on the day of the first big heist, I ended up with one hell of a stubbed toe and, being the cautious man I am, didn’t want to take even the slightest of chances, so I put that on hold for awhile.